jabuzaid/An-analysis-of-living-considerations-in-the-US-2015/README.md

 ## Hypothesis

   This project was a look into the main variables people think of when making a big move.
-We focused on finding complete datasets tow work on especially since the governemnt shutdown meant that a lot of data was now inaccessible.
+We focused on finding complete datasets tow work on especially since the governement shutdown meant that a lot of data was now inaccessible.
 A lot of the infromation we found centered around food access, average rent, murder rates and unemployment.
 Considering this, our main question hinged on relating access/affordability to safety and work opportunities in an area

 ## Method